Wallop Howard Leadership Awardees

 2016 | Secretary William Coleman, Jr., Secretary Norman Mineta

 The Horizon Award is a special recognition from the Joint Leadership Commission of The Congressional Award Foundation and its Board of Directors.
-The Horizon Award is presented to individuals from private industries who have contributed to expanding opportunities for all Americans through their own personal contributions, and who have set exceptional examples for young people through their successes in life.
+The Horizon Award is presented to individuals from the private sector who have contributed to expanding opportunities for all Americans through their own personal contributions, and who have set exceptional examples for young people through their successes in life.
 These recipients have truly forged ahead, establishing noble horizons to which our youth can aspire.

 1997 | Jimmy Smits, Tom Selleck